-The Visitor Center is closed to the public in early June.
+The Visitor Center reopened to the public in early June.
 Our current hours of operation are Monday to Friday 9 a.m. to 5 p.m. and Saturday 10 a.m. to 4 p.m.
-Our staff is also available to answer phone (503-325-6311) and email inquiries during our current business hours Monday to Friday 9 a.m. to 5 p.m.
-We have a small rack of brochures available outside to help visitors stopping by in person.
-Please call or email to make an appointment with staff.
+Our staff is also available to answer phone (503-325-6311) and email inquiries during our current business hours We have a small rack of brochures available outside to help visitors stopping by in person outside of these hours.

 Our in-person meetings and networking events are canceled for the foreseeable future including Business After Hours and Chamber Breakfast.
 We are looking into ways to connect with you through virtual networking and other opportunities.
 Check our calendar for the next chamber event.

 Request to our members - do you have info to share, need assistance from us?